sebapersson/PEtab.jl/docs/src/tutorials/define_problem/model_system.md

 ## Model as an `ODEProblem`

-An `ODEProblem` can be used directly, for example when it is hard or not currently possible to define the model as a symbolic system.
+An `ODEProblem` is a valid dynamic model and is useful when, for example, it is not possible to define the model as a symbolic system.
 The main requirement is that PEtab.jl can identify state and parameter names.
-Therefore, `u0` and `p` must be provided as named containers (either a `ComponentArray` or a `NamedTuple`).
-Moreover, as the observable formula cannot be encoded in an ODEProblem, it must be coded in PEtabObservable.
+Therefore, `u0` and `p` must be provided as named containers (e.g. `ComponentArray` or `NamedTuple`).
+Moreover, since observable formulas cannot be encoded in an `ODEProblem`, they must be defined in `PEtabObservable`.
 For example:

 ```@example 1
 using ComponentArrays, OrdinaryDiffEqRosenbrock, SimpleUnPack